dploeger/disclaimr/README.md

 Install the requirements of Disclaimr (for example using pip):

-    pip install python-libmilter netaddr django django-grappelli python-ldap
+    pip install python-libmilter netaddr django django-grappelli python-ldap lxml

 You still need to install the python package for the database backend you'd like to use.
-For example, to use mysqldb run:
+For example, to use MySQL with the mysqlclient API driver, run:

-    pip install mysql-python
+    pip install mysqlclient

 Download the latest Disclaimr release and put it in an accessible path.